Problem

 that extends StatefulWidget

-.
-Now, let’s add the basic structure of the widget then we’ll implement the logic:
+and let’s add the basic structure of the widget (we’ll implement the logic):

 import 'package:flutter/material.dart';